Bug bounty is aliveFind a hole. Tell us, not Twitter.

 - The Journal Genie web app served from journal-genie.com.

-- The GENIE smart contract once deployed and announced via an on-chain manifest (Base Sepolia first, then Base mainnet).
+- The GENIE smart contract once deployed and announced via an on-chain manifest (Base Sepolia testnet).

 Out of scopeWhat does not belong here